b05702057/Google-Search-Result-Web-Crawler/README.md

 * Run this Command: python main.py

 ### Note
-The search engine of Google is constantly revised, and this may cause the program to break down.
+The search engine of Google is constantly revised, and this may cause the web-crawler to break down.
 If the situation happens, please notify me, and I will fix the problems as soon as possible.